oceanicsdotio/oceanics.io/README.md

-# IndexedDB API
+## IndexedDB API

 We use the IndexedDB web API for storing data on the client.
-These are some notes and reminders about how that works.
+These are notes and reminders about how that works.

-## Overview

 The API is asynchronous, and enforces a same-origin policy to protect user data.
 The exception is `<iframe>` content.
 Third-party scripts can data unless configured otherwise.
 It does not handle synchronizing with servers, full text searching, or intentional deletion of the database.
 There is also small chance of data loss if OS crashes before data is flushed to disk, but for important data you can override this and force durable transactions.